-In January of this year, I was entrusted with the task of photographing Kim Simplis Barrow, the First Lady of Belize, for the cover of the next issue of ComplexD, a digital magazine out of the UK as well as for the inside feature article.
+In January, I was entrusted with the task of photographing Kim Simplis Barrow, the First Lady of Belize, for the cover of the next issue of ComplexD, a digital magazine out of the UK, and for the inside feature article.

 You probably remember that I photographed her and her family last summer, while I was a Road Warrior in Belize.

 But the shoot this year was completely different.
-See, just about a month after I completed my assignment in Belize and returned home, Kim Barrow was diagnosed with Stage 3 breast cancer.
-At the age of 39.
-The news caught us all off guard – her family, her fellow Belizeans, and me – even more so because we had become friends over the months.
+See, just about a month after I completed my assignment in Belize and returned home, Kim Barrow was diagnosed with Stage 3 breast cancer — at the age of 39.
+The news caught us all off guard: her family, her fellow Belizeans, and me, even more so because we’d become friends over the months.
 I remember reading the message she sent me over and over, and how long it took me to absorb it.

-It was the second time in 2011 that a woman close to me – and barely 40 – was diagnosed with breast cancer.
+It was the second time in 2011 that a woman close to me, barely 40, was diagnosed with breast cancer.
 I’d followed and supported my friend Jenny, albeit from a distance, from the moment she announced her condition back in July 2011.
 I’d read her emails and her Facebook updates while she went through her treatments and ups and downs.
-I remember being amazed at how strong and so positive she remained.
+I remember being amazed at how strong and positive she remained.
 And I knew she’d make it because of that.

-So when Kim Barrow was diagnosed, I was taken aback but I knew that if anything it would be her spirit and faith that would get her through.
-She’s one of the most determined women I’ve met in a long while.
+When Kim Barrow was diagnosed, I was taken aback but I knew that if anything it would be her spirit and faith that would get her through.
+She’s one of the most determined women I’ve met.

 We’d prepared the day before, by going over outfits and talking about the shoot.
 Per the editor of ComplexD, I was to capture four different looks, most of them close up portrait shots.
 The images were to reflect various emotions, including strength, happiness, reflection and courage.
 And they would all be in black and white.